Catalogue Browser

 Variants

 1. Generalize Utility Class2.
-Export as Framework3.
-Reuse Fixtures4.
-Reuse Cached Context5.
-Reuse Cache DB
+Export Utility Methods as in-house Test Framework3.
+Reuse Fixtures across Tests Project-wide4.
+Reuse Cached Spring Context across Tests Project-wide5.
+Reuse Cached Database Query Results

 Motivation